-When you're a parent or carer, self-care often slips to the bottom of the list.
-But taking care of yourself isn't a luxury.
-It's essential.
-And during this difficult time, when children are home and stress is running high, it's more important than ever.
+When you're a busy teacher or member of teaching staff, self-care often slips to the bottom of the list, but taking care of yourself isn't a luxury it's essential.
+During this difficult when children are home and stress is running high, it's more important than ever.

-MAKE TIME FOR YOU
+MAKE TIME For you

 Anxiety is likely to be higher right now and that is normal.
 With so much worry and uncertainty floating around it can be easy to absorb other people's fears and concerns without even realizing it.
-If you have a friend or family member who's in the habit of sending worst-case-scenario news or is prone to sending anxiety-provoking text messages, practice a little emotional distancing.
-Let them know you sympathize but that you're taking a break from worrying news, or simply hit the Do Not Disturb button.
+If you have a friend or family member who's in the habit of sending worst-case-scenario news or is prone to sending anxiety-provoking text messages, practise a little emotional distancing.
+Let them know you sympathize but that you're taking a break from worrying news, or simply hit the 'Do Not Disturb' button.
 You can always reconnect when things are calmer.

-Avoid burnout by setting realistic expectations and giving yourself grace if you can't meet them.
-Parents and carers should remind themselves that these are unprecedented times.
+Avoid burnout by setting realistic expectations and making allowances for yourself if you can't meet them.
+Teaching staff should remind themselves that these are unprecedented times.
 "There's no book for this.
 Remember you're doing your best during a very difficult time.
 Be kind to yourself!.